P4v4n5/ProducerConsumer_OS_Assignment/README.md

 ## Solution

-IntProducerConsumer is written that actually function according to the above asked requirement.
-Basically, a Producer thread will produces integers according to the buffer size and the Max value provided in the command line.
-Then the consumer consume each of them after the producer has produced the integers till the buffer gets emptied.
+The <b>IntProducerConsumer</b> Java program is designed to fulfill the specified requirements.
+It operates with a Producer thread responsible for generating integers based on the buffer size and the maximum value provided via the command line.
+Subsequently, Consumer threads consume these integers once they've been produced, continuing consumption until the buffer is empty.

 ### Command to compile the java program.
 ```bash